Skip to main content

 Each entity has a rich profile including:

-• Signal count — total signals mentioning this entity
+• Signal count: total signals mentioning this entity

-• Content type mix — breakdown of expert analysis vs. event signals
+• Content type mix: breakdown of expert analysis vs. event signals

-• Theme distributions — which value chain segments and market forces this entity appears in
+• Theme distributions: which value chain segments and market forces this entity appears in

-• Related entities — co-occurrence relationships
+• Related entities: co-occurrence relationships

 Trend analytics

-Every entity includes a trend object with analytics across four dimensions:
+Every entity includes a trend object:

-share_of_voiceScaleEntity’s share of total corpus over the trailing 4 weeks
+share_of_voiceEntity’s share of total corpus over the trailing 4 weeks

-source_diversityScaleCount of distinct source domains
+source_diversityCount of distinct source domains

 Interpretation fields